Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Western Michigan and its opponents have scored at least 58 points only two times this year.
+- Western Michigan and its opponents have combined for 57.5 points -- this matchup's over/under -- only two times this year.

-- This contest's over/under is 6.8 points more than the 51.2 these two squads combine to allow per game this season.
+- This contest's total is 6.3 points above the 51.2 these two squads combine to allow per game this season.

-- Broncos games this season feature an average total of 60.7 points, a number 2.7 points higher than Saturday's over/under.

-- In 2021, games involving the Cardinals have averaged a total of 53.8 points, 4.2 fewer than this game's set over/under.
+- The 57.5 over/under in this game is 3.7 points above the 53.8 average total in Cardinals games this season.

 Western Michigan Stats and Trends